MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 > [!NOTE]
-> When you install Windows 10 Pro or Enterprise, you'll need a new licence that's separate from your existing Windows 10 Team license.
+> When you install Windows 10 Pro or Enterprise, you need a new licence that's separate from your existing Windows 10 Team license.

-You start the migration from Windows 10 Team by using a separate PC and the downloadable tool *Surface UEFI Configurator*.
+Start the migration from Windows 10 Team by using a separate PC and the downloadable tool *Surface UEFI Configurator*.
 Use the tool  to create a package that contains a new UEFI setting that you apply to Surface Hub 2S.

 Surface UEFI Configurator works as an interface into Surface Enterprise Management Mode (SEMM).
 It's designed to facilitate centralized management of firmware settings on Surface devices in a corporate environment.
 For more information, see the [Microsoft SEMM documentation](https://docs.microsoft.com/surface/surface-enterprise-management-mode).

 ## Solution components